OpenDSA/OpenDSA/RST/en/PIFLA/FLIntro.rst

 expression, then maybe you can solve a hard problem with simple calls to a regex library.
-On the other hand, maybe you can avoid wasting your time trying use regex tools to solve the wrong problem.
+On the other hand, maybe you can avoid wasting your time trying to use regex tools to solve the wrong problem
+(not all sets of strings can be represented by a regex).
 Likewise, if you know the limits of the types of grammar supported by a given compiler generator like YACC or Bison, then you know whether you can use that tool to get your job done, or whether you need to go